 The majority of alcohol addiction treatment programmes last from 14-28 days, depending on the severity of the addiction.

-If you believe that you are an alcoholic, it is important to get help as soon as possible to get your addiction under control before it becomes life-threatening.
+If you believe that you are an alcoholic and can not control your drinking habits, it is important to get help as soon as possible to get your addiction under control before it becomes life-threatening.

 Get in touch with us today at Action Rehab.
 Our friendly staff are waiting to hear from you to help you on your way to a sober future.